rf/tylus/README.md

 Note: this is super super beta.
 It might be crappy, slow, and mess things up.
 Please test and report issues!

 Currently the style resolver is very naive.
-The algorithm will often miss classes depending on how you order things.
-I'm in the process of reworking the algorithm to be more predictable.
+If you put a device conditional in the root it will break things, so make these the children of other objects.

 Install tylus with npm